Schema.org implementation of CDIF metadata#

 Schema.org includes several properties that can be used to embed information about the metadata record in the resource metadata: sdDatePublished, sdLicense, sdPublisher, but lacks a way to provide an identifier for the metadata record distinct from the resource it describes, to specify other agents responsible for the metadata except the publisher, or to assert specification or profile conformance for the metadata record itself.

-Statements about the metadata record as a distinct entity should be made using a separate identified node object.
+Statements about the metadata record (the JSON object) as a distinct entity should be made using a separate identified node object.
 This node object can be embedded in the metadata record about the resource in the world (Example 1 below), or published as a separate node (Example 2 below).
 Note that this second approach is like the DCAT CatalogRecord.

 { "@context": [